NREL/tyche/docs/optimizers.rst

 Simplicial Homology Global Optimization
 ---------------------------------------

 The Simplicial Homology Global Optimization (SHGO) algorithm applies simplicial homology to general non-linear, low-dimensional optimization problems.
-[4] Constraints for `shgo` must be provided as a dictionary or sequence of dictionaries with the following format:
+[4] SHGO provides fast solutions using default parameters and options, but the optimum found may not be as precise as that found by the differential evolution algorithm.
+Constraints for `shgo` must be provided as a dictionary or sequence of dictionaries with the following format:

 ::